On Radio

 On a much less sophisticated level, an electronic engineer working for a company called, oddly enough, Eakes Research (yes they apparently are distant relatives) created a simplified Gauss meter based on some standards that were proposed in Sweden but never passed into law for lack of medical proof that they really represented danger levels.
 The device will give you a green light if the radiation levels are really low, a yellow light where radiation strength is beginning to show up, and a red light where the levels exceed these proposed guidelines.
 Without trying to settle all the debates, it does allow those who want to know to determine where there are electromagnetic radiation fields in their own house and just how strong they are.
 This is not to make people panic.
 But as I have used this gadget for several years now, it does allow one to discover where the outdoor hydro transformers are too close to a bedroom, to discover that the back sides of many computers and TV's, particularly older ones, radiate several feet out the backside, perhaps reaching the pillow area of the bed on the other side of the wall or the co-worker on the other side of the partition.
 You'll discover that many appliances have their transformers on all the time (because it is cheaper to design an appliance with a switch after the transformer rather than before the transformer).
 So that microwave oven may be transmitting a lot of electromagnetic radiation all the time even though it is fully protected against leaking microwave radiation.
 One of the shocking discoveries was that my favorite clock radio needed to be pushed out of arms reach of my pillow to stop radiation from coming at me while I sleep, and some baby watcher wireless transmitters are giving off a fair amount of radiation right next to the baby's head.
 Of course, according to official medical authorities, none of this is a health risk, except perhaps that hydro transformer.
 But at least with this gadget you can finally detect radiation, and arrange your house accordingly, if you so choose.

-While we are talking about electromagnetic radiation I must direct you to a fantastic new invention for in-floor heating: an electric cable that gives off no radiation!
+While we are talking about electromagnetic radiation I must direct you to a fantastic new invention for in-floor heating: an electric heating cable that gives off no radiation!
 Check it out.

 Article 1219